byorn/vercel-outstatic-my-cms/outstatic/content/posts/a-polyglot-coder.md

 I also wrote a web server in Rust.
 Git Hub Repo is [here](https://github.com/byorn/learning_rust/tree/main/src)

-I enjoy doing advent of code challenges, and my prefered language for that is Python.
+I enjoy doing advent of code challenges, and my preferred language for that is Python.

 Am in a stage of my life that I feel I can adapt to any code base and coding language and tech.